-This article is the first of a 3-part series on how to build an email list in 2019.
+This article is the first of a 3-part series on how to build an email list.

 “There’s money in the list.”